Fish Out of Pond: A Tribute to Andrew A. Godfrey '88

 Saunders makes that point by way of suggesting that a great short story does not say too much.
 For example, did Andrew A. Godfrey '88 tell his Orient readers that some officious dean had ordered him to draft and issue a public letter of apology for his self-described moment of ecstasy?

 No he did not, because omitting that detail was an expression of respect for his readers -- mid-1980s undergraduates who knew a thing or two about collegiate bureaucrats with disciplinary responsibilities.
-No one on the Bowdoin College campus in 1986 could possibly be unfamiliar with the 1978 film "Animal House" and the infamous Dean Wormer -- the Faber College administrator who, among other things, gave this order to the denizens of the Delta Tau Chi frat house: "No more fun of any kind!"
+No one on the Bowdoin College campus in 1986 could possibly have been unfamiliar with the 1978 film "Animal House" and the infamous Dean Wormer -- the Faber College administrator who, among other things, gave this order to the denizens of the Delta Tau Chi frat house: "No more fun of any kind!"

 There is no more unapologetic an apology in American literature than the one provided by Andrew A. Godfrey '88 to his fellow Bowdoin Polar Bears after the Colby game in 1986.
 Do we know beyond any doubt that he wrote under duress?
 We do not.
 Is it the only plausible explanation for this missive and its narrative ark?
 Yes it is.
-Does it faithfully, if unwittingly, follow the graph at page 138 of A Swim in a Pond in the Rain, tracing the path of a short story from exposition to rising action, climax, falling action, and ultimately to resolution?
+Does it faithfully, if only instinctively, follow the graph at page 138 of A Swim in a Pond in the Rain, tracing the path of a short story from exposition to rising action, climax, falling action, and ultimately to resolution?
 Hell yes.

 Would Tolstoy see moral transformation here?
 I think he would.
 After all, as Saunders noted, it's not a matter of becoming an "entirely new person;" it is a question of readjusting one's view and turning one's energy "in the right direction."
 This, I submit, is what Andrew A. Godfrey '88 has done and done well.